DonnKey/KioskInstaller/app/src/main/README.md

 of the APK.
 It will refuse to install otherwise, with an unhelpful error.
 And the checksum must match, although the error is clear if you make that mistake.

-The "enableWipe" entry below is for testing.
+The "enableDebug" entry below is for testing.
 Don't ship it to your customers (just omit it and the prior comma), but it's very handy to allow you to cause a factory reset with a single click while you're testing.
 (You could also simply turn that off in production builds, of course.)